bids-standard/bids-specification/src/schema/README.md

 ### Description formatting

-Many objects throughout the schema have `description` fields, which will typically be rendered somewhere in the specification.
-Because the specification is written in [Markdown](https://en.wikipedia.org/wiki/Markdown), these description fields may also contain Markdown, including links to other locations in the specification.
+Many objects throughout the schema have a `description` field, which will typically be rendered somewhere in the specification.
+Because the specification is written in [Markdown](https://en.wikipedia.org/wiki/Markdown), these `description` fields may also contain Markdown, including links to other locations in the specification.

 Because the same description may be used in multiple locations, a mechanism is needed